Eris-Margeta/frm-stack/README.md

 ## Contributing

-See `CONTRIBUTING.md` (LLMs are fine, but you’re responsible for correctness/security/licensing).
+See `CONTRIBUTING.md` and `code-guidelines.md` (LLMs are fine, but you’re responsible for correctness/security/licensing).

 ## License